 This isn’t to say that a volunteer can rnoneplace the resources or knowledge of an agency – if you want professional results, trust and partner with an agency to help you get there – but rather, for smaller projects, maintaining your online presence and supporting your business or non-profit’s efforts using social media.

 Becoming a Facebook Power User also means that you are able to vet the people who you plan on working with and bring your valuable insight to the strategy being developed.

 It might take some time, some practice and some studying, but becoming a Facebook Power User is not impossible and with a little bit of sweat equity you can start developing, launching, executing and measuring your own campaigns!

 Let’s get started – the first step is to…

 If you have a website or blog, you need to have your Facebook Pixel setup.
 Having Facebook Pixel setup on your website or blog is as essential as setting up Google Analytics – it’s just a must!

 Not only you can see incredible insights on how your audience behaves outside of Facebook, but you can retarget the ones who interact with your content more often.

-This is excellent for a number of reasons - that's pretty obvious - but often times church marketing leaders will miss this crucial step in their strategy and go months, dare I say, years without having any of this information.
+This is excellent for a number of reasons – that’s pretty obvious – but often times business and non-profit marketing leaders will miss this crucial step in their strategy and go months, dare I say, years without having any of this information.

 Don’t miss this step, setup your Facebook Pixel.